KalleBylin/financial-bot/data/nlu.md

 - transfer money
 - I want to transfer $100 to John
 - i want to transfer $400 to Akela
+- I want to pay Juanma
+- I want to transfer $120 to Mark

 ## intent:check_recipients
 - Who can I send money to?